Expression.Not Method (Expression)

 The return type of the implementing method is a non-nullable value type.

-If the implementing method is a null reference (Nothing in Visual Basic), the type of the node is expression.Type.
+If the implementing method is null, the type of the node is expression.Type.
 If expression.Type is non-nullable, the node is not lifted.
 Otherwise, the node is lifted.